 Featured Arduino Project: Record and Play Back a Push Button Sequence

-Another Arduino Project for Beginners uses push-buttons and LEDs to record and playback a sequence.
-The concept behind this project can be used for Arduino games, Escape Rooms, or just to show off intermediate skills using Arrays, Debouncing, and Digital I/O. Here’s a quick demo video of the result.
+The concept behind this project can be used for Arduino games, Escape Rooms, or just to show off intermediate skills using Arrays, Debouncing, and Digital I/O. You can get the starter code for this project below.

 View the full project here: How to Record a Push-Button Sequence with Arduino